 These practical and easy ideas for bathroom vanity organization will help speed up your morning routines.
 No more scrambling around for those items you can’t find!

-After dropping one too many make-up brushes in the toilet, I finally set up a vanity station in what I referred to as “The Walk In Closet“.
+After dropping one too many make-up brushes in the toilet, I finally set up a vanity station in what I referred to as “The Walk In Closet” (in our former home).

-Perhaps lacking a bit in style, I find its faults easy to overlook due to the absolute luxury of its storage features.
+Perhaps lacking a bit in style, I find our current bathroom cabinets absolute luxury for its storage potential.

 Normal daily use had made it cluttered and messy, so this week’s organization challenge motivated me to spend a little time getting it back in order again.

 I started by first giving the place a really good clean.
 (It doesn’t always look like that above picture!;)).

 Then, I moved on to the nitty gritty details.